fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/message-templates.md

 ## Maintenance Release

-On April 30, 2024, the FIXM CCB provided a maintenance release of FF-ICE Message v1.1.0 that included the FficeMessageBugFix.xsd schema to address two fields missing in the templates:
+On April 30, 2024, the FIXM CCB provided a [maintenance release][MaintenanceRelease] of FF-ICE Message v1.1.0 that included the FficeMessageBugFix.xsd schema to address two fields missing in the templates:

 - Flight.flightRulesCategory, missing in the Flight Data Response template.
 - RouteTrajectoryElement.modifiedRouteItemReference, missing in the Filing Status, Planning Status, and Trial Response templates.